-- Provide pay opportunities that are appropriate to the size and scale of the Company; - Disclose financial performance metrics and goals used in our incentives programs; - Provide only limited perquisites; - Maintain meaningful executive stock ownership and retention guidelines; - Annually review the risk profile of compensation programs and maintain risk mitigators; - Provide moderate change-in-control protection; - Require double-trigger change-in-control vesting on long-term equity awards; - Maintain a clawback policy allowing recovery of cash or equity-based compensation upon a material financial restatement; - Retain an independent compensation consultant engaged by, and who reports directly to, the Compensation Committee; and - Align pay with performance, as a majority of compensation is performance-based.
+What We Do What We Don't Do • Provide pay opportunities that are appropriate to the size and scale of the Company; • Pay dividends or dividend equivalents on unearned equity awards; • Disclose financial performance metrics and goals used in our incentives programs; • Allow repricing or backdating of stock options without shareholder approval; • Provide only limited perquisites; • Provide excise tax gross ups; Maintain meaningful executive stock ownership and retention guidelines; • Allow executive officers to hedge Company stock; • Annually review the risk profile of compensation programs and maintain risk mitigators; • Provide special supplemental executive retirement programs; and • Provide moderate change-in-control protection; • Provide tax gross-ups on perquisites. • Require double-trigger change-in-control vesting on long-term equity awards; • Maintain a clawback policy allowing recovery of cash or equity-based compensation upon a material financial restatement; • Retain an independent compensation consultant engaged by, and who reports directly to, the Compensation Committee; and • Align pay with performance, as a majority of compensation is performance-based.